|

 M.A.T., Philosophy for Children, Montclair State University, Montclair, NJ, 1988

-B.S., cum laude , Elementary Education, Nursery through Sixth Grade,
+B.S., cum laude , Elementary Education, Nursery through Sixth Grade, The State University of

 New York, College at Plattsburgh, Plattsburgh, NY, 1986